MicrosoftDocs/microsoft-style-guide/styleguide/punctuation/colons.md

 When you use a colon in a sentence, lowercase the word that follows it unless:

   - The colon introduces a direct quotation.
-    **Example** What does it mean when I see a message that asks: "Are you trying to visit this site?"
+    **Example** <br />What does it mean when I see a message that asks: "Are you trying to visit this site?"

   - The first word after the colon is a proper noun.
-    **Example** We're considering three cities for the event: Los Angeles, Munich, and Tokyo.
+    **Example** <br />We're considering three cities for the event: Los Angeles, Munich, and Tokyo.